mrmacright/Metal-HUD-Mobile-Config/README.md

 xcode-select -p
 xcodebuild -version
 ```
-You should see a path ending in `Xcode-beta.app/Contents/Developer` and a recent build version (for example, `Xcode 26.x (or newer)`).
+You should see a path ending in `Xcode-beta.app/Contents/Developer` and a recent build version (for example, `Xcode 26.x (or newer)`

 ### Still not working?
 Run the following in Terminal: